 Other Forms of Silver Investment

-Silver mining stocks (or "silver stocks") are shares of companies involved in mining silver.
+Silver mining stocks (or "silver stocks") are shares of companies involved in mining silver around the world.
 Most newly-mined silver actually comes from copper mines and gold mines.
 However, there are still a handful of firms that make silver mining their primary focus.
-You can even find ETFs that bundle together shares from many different silver miners.
-Some of the top silver mining company names are First Majestic Silver and the silver streaming company Wheaton Precious Metals.
+You can even find silver miners ETFs that bundle together shares from many different global silver miners.
+Some of the top silver mining companies are First Majestic Silver and the silver streaming company Wheaton Precious Metals.

 Another option is silver futures contracts.
 These are mainly held by large institutions and operate somewhat like the stock market.
 If you buy silver futures, you are committing to a bulk amount of silver of 5,000 troy ounces.
 For this reason, most "paper silver" contracts are settled in cash rather than actual delivery of silver.
 Retail investors generally have better flexibility with pure silver coins such as the one-ounce American Silver Eagle coin or Silver Canadian Maple Leaf.